Annual Report

 It is our mission to support agriculture, recreation, cultural heritage, and natural resources in the Delta.
 We advance that mission by implementing our Strategic Plan (Vision 2030) while adapting to challenges and opportunities.

-The Commission made great strides in 2023: It developed a management plan for the Sacramento-San Joaquin Delta National Heritage Area, emphasizing protection and promotion of the Delta’s vibrant culture and history; advanced the Great California Delta Trail, expanding recreational opportunities for all in the Delta; reviewed hundreds of land-use projects, ensuring growth does not come at the expense of agriculture and historic communities; and added a tribal position to the Delta Protection Advisory Committee, bringing the perspective of those who have lived in the Delta since time immemorial.
+The Commission made great strides in 2024: It submitted for federal approval the management plan for the Sacramento-San Joaquin Delta National Heritage Area, emphasizing protection and promotion of the Delta’s vibrant culture and history; partnered with City of West Sacramento, Yolo County, and the Yolo Transportation District to obtain a $1.9 million grant to extend a segment of the Great California Delta Trail from West Sacramento to Clarksburg; reviewed hundreds of land-use projects, ensuring growth does not come at the expense of agriculture and historic communities; and worked to expand digital equity in the Delta by helping Isleton secure broadband internet access and grant funding.

 Sincerely,